croquet/microverse/README.md

 ## Documentation

-The documentation for the Microverse Builder is located in the [docs](./docs) directory.
+The documentation for the Croquet Microverse is located in the [docs](./docs) directory.

 * [docs/QuickStart.md](./docs/QuickStart.md) - Quick Start guide to Microverse IDE
 * [docs/Development.md](./docs/Development.md) - Development Guide on building Microverses